radiantlogic-v8/documentation-new/documentation/web-services-api-guide/rest.md

 For REST access, the paging functionality leverages a session cookie which is linked to the original LDAP connection.
 Since this requires the same connection/session to work properly, paging through the REST interface does not work against a RadiantOne cluster deployment because subsequent requests could be directed to a RadiantOne node that is not associated with the original session cookie.
 If paging is required for cluster deployments, it is recommended to use source address affinity persistence in your load balancer.

->[!note]
->To use this option, paged results must be enabled in RadiantOne.
+>[!note] To use this option, paged results must be enabled in RadiantOne.
 To enable paged results, go to the Main Control Panel > Settings tab > Server Front End > Supported Controls.
 Check the ‘Enable paged results’ checkbox, and click Save.

 ![Enabling Paged Results](Media/Image5.23.jpg)

-Figure 23: Enabling Paged Results
+Figure 20: Enabling Paged Results

->[!note]
->In multi-node clusters, an HTTP Status 302 is issued on a node that receives a paging request but did not generate the cookie related to paged results.
+>[!note] In multi-node clusters, an HTTP Status 302 is issued on a node that receives a paging request but did not generate the cookie related to paged results.
 This node redirects the request to the node that generated the cookie.
 No action is required.
 The cookie timeout can be configured in RadiantOne.
 To configure this timeout, go to the Main Control Panel > Settings > Server Front End > Other Protocols (requires [Expert Mode](overview#expert-mode)).
 Expand the REST/ADAP section.
 Enter a value in the Cookie Timeout field in seconds (the default is 60).
-Click Save.**
+Click Save.

 ![Configuring Cookie Timeout](Media/Image5.24.jpg)

-Figure 24: Configuring Cookie Timeout
+Figure 21: Configuring Cookie Timeout

 If you try to use the PageSize option without paging enabled in RadiantOne, the REST interface ignores paging and performs a non-paged search against RadiantOne with SizeLimit equal to the PageSize parameter.